Are You Prepared For A Customs Audit?

 - Tools, dies, moulds, and other goods utilized in the production of imported goods.

 - Any materials consumed in the production of imported goods.

 - Engineering, development work, art work, design work, plans and sketches undertaken elsewhere than in Canada and necessary for the production of imported goods.

 For example, if a Canadian purchaser contracted a U.S. company to bottle juice where the Canadian company provided the packaging materials, the additional costs of the packaging would need to be included in the declared value of the juice.

-Many transactions involve two parties ? a buyer and a seller, which usually makes it is easy to determine the value for duty.
+Many transactions involve two parties? a buyer and a seller, which usually makes it is easy to determine the value for duty.
 However sometimes there are numerous parties: manufacturers, exporters, distributors, buying and selling agents, vendors, consignees and purchasers.
 The involvement of many parties could make it difficult to identify the correct value for duty and additional care should be exercised.

-In many cases, the results of assigning correct values are ?revenue neutral? with CBSA; in other words, the goods may be duty free which means that the importer will not incur additional expenses.
+In many cases, the results of assigning correct values are "revenue neutral" with CBSA; in other words, the goods may be duty free which means that the importer will not incur additional expenses.
 Like all importations however, the onus is still on the importer to make accurate Customs? declarations or potentially expose themselves to fines and penalties under the Administrative Monetary Penalty System (AMPS).

 If you have reason to believe that you have valuation situations which have the potential to raise flags during an audit, please give us a call to discuss this further.

 To learn more and gain insight on what CBSA is assessing consider attending an upcoming Canada Customs Audit Seminar.
 If you are importing and exporting goods into the United States, it might interest you to attend the U.S. Customs Audit Seminar.
-Do you have questions around a Customs audit?
-Ask them in our comments section below or check out the rest of Pacific Customs Brokers blog.